jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 Before I consider asking a question, ask:

 1. What do I want?
-Avoid thinking that the solution I've chosen is the problem.
+Avoid thinking that the solution in mind is the problem.
 I can tack on the failed solution to the question if need be.
-This prevents `the XY problem <https://xyproblem.info/>`_ when I'm researching of making the question.
+This prevents `the XY problem <https://xyproblem.info/>`_ when I'm making the question.
 2. Am I forcing my experience, knowledge or the technology I know to the problem (i.e. `einstellung
    <https://en.wikipedia.org/wiki/Einstellung_effect>`_?
 3. Spend time making the question before reaching out to someone.
-This prevents the `sending a hello with no context <https://nohello.net/en/>`_, since I have the question to add after the greeting.
+This prevents `sending a hello with no context <https://nohello.net/en/>`_, since I have the question to add after the greeting.
 4. Do my research, and note down all the findings I've got.
-This will help when adding details to the question.
+This helps when adding details to the question.

-I tried to build an image on a server, but this failed severally because the server ran out of memory.
+For example, I built an image on a server, but failed severally because the server ran out of memory.
 I spent a lot of time trying to figure out how to limit docker memory, but this wasn't the goal.
-Following the above process could have helped me a lot.
+Following the above process could have helped.

 1. What did I want?
 I wanted a custom image on the server.
 2. Am I forcing the technology I know or the solution I've thought out?
 Yes I